#BurlON Celebrates Canada’s 150th

 The 26th annual Kite Festival takes place at Brant Hills Park from 11 am – 4 pm where you can celebrate diversity and let fun take flight.
 This free family focused event offers kite building materials while supplies last, as well as activities and entertainment.

 The Tenors – Sun June 4 – ADMISSION FEE

 Looking for a lovely way to spend a spring evening?
 Showcasing their undeniable charm and diverse vocal styles, the award-winning and multi-platinum The Tenors will perform in the tranquility of RBG’s Hendrie Park.
 Purchase tickets online.

 On Sunday June 11 at Spencer Smith Park a special new Canada 150 Celebration is planned by the Sound of Music Festival in partnership with the City of Burlington.
-The entertainment lineup will be released June 1.
+The entertainment lineup has been released and it features Burlington bands Walk Off the Earth, The Spoons & Tebey.
 The day will include fabulous free music from 1 to 9 pm and a special reaffirmation ceremony for Canadians who were born here and did not get a chance to take the citizenship oath.
+See full schedule.

 Canadian Citizenship Ceremony – Thurs June 29

 New this year the Royal Botanical Gardens is proud to host our nation’s newest Canadians as they take their oath of citizenship in the historic Rock Garden.
 A very touching event for both participants and spectators.

 Tall Ships Sail Past – Fri June 30